 Students who are planning to transfer after high school to their school of choice should save their PSEO syllabi.
-While students have been successful in having courses transfer and count towards future degree requirements, a transfer of credit is never guaranteed.
-If you do not receive transfer credit for a class you took through PSEO, you can appeal the decision.
-To do that, you will need to provide rationale and a syllabus can help you do that.
+While students have been very successful in having courses transfer and count towards future degree requirements, a transfer of credit is never guaranteed.
+If you don't receive transfer credit for a class you took through PSEO, you can appeal the decision.
+To do that, you'll need to provide rationale and a syllabus can help you do that.